Caellian/blog/2024/rust_metaprogramming.md

 );
 ```

-To start with, a simple $I$ to $O$ type projection would be any mapping of shape:

-$$
-SimpleProjection: \Pi_{(i: I)} O(i)
-$$

-However, type lists pose a problem problem where the projection shape can't be
+Type lists pose a problem problem where the projection shape can't be static due
-static due to variable number of input and output arguments.
+to variable number of input and output arguments.
 We already have
 `smaller_tuples_too!` which bridges this gap.

 Instead of writing a discrete implementation of projections for each supported